Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/blackboxconstraints.rst

     :start-after: # BEGIN: RuntimeConstraints_Snippet_07
     :end-before: # END: RuntimeConstraints_Snippet_07

 The assumed units can now be added if desired, but this may cause a slowdown in performance.
+Typical usage is to strip units then append at the end, unless many unit systems are being used in the actual computations.

 Operations can now be performed to compute the output and derivatives as desired.

-When preparing the outputs, note that all outputs must have units:
+When preparing the outputs, note that all outputs must have units and be of type ``pint.Quantity``:

 .. literalinclude:: ../../../../pyomo/contrib/edi/tests/test_docSnippets.py
     :language: python